An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Experimental Study

 \subsection{Procedure}

 The experiment consisted of a single 90 minute in-person lab session and a follow-up assessment shared remotely with participants three days post-session.
 See Figure \ref{fig:ExpSetupFig2} for an overview of the experimental setup.
+The study was conducted in adherence to Google and Bold Insight's ethical, legal, and privacy standards for human subjects research, and our participants completed an informed consent process.

-At the beginning of the study, participants were randomly assigned to one of the two experimental conditions (\textit{Learn Your Way} or \textit{Digital Reader}) and were given a brief overview (three slides) that introduced the educational tool they would be using during the task (see Supplementary Materials).
+At the beginning of the study, participants were randomly assigned to one of the two experimental conditions (\textit{Learn Your Way} or \textit{Textbook}) and were given a brief overview (three slides) that introduced the educational tool they would be using during the task (see Supplementary Materials).
 They were then asked to imagine they were sitting in one of their classrooms at school where their teacher asked them to learn the educational content using the provided tool and complete an assessment based on what they learned.
 Participants in the \textit{Learn Your Way} condition selected a preloaded PDF of the learning material and indicated the grade level they wanted to learn the content in, as well as their interests (e.g., music, video games, biking, etc).
 All participants in the \textit{Learn Your Way} condition started in the Immersive Text modality, and therefore interacted with the QuizMe feature.
-Participants in the \textit{Digital Reader} condition opened the learning material in a PDF reader that was locally installed.
+Participants in the \textit{Textbook} condition viewed the chapter in a web-based PDF reader.
 To ensure uniformity across conditions, all participants were given up to 40 minutes (but required to spend at least 20 minutes) using the tool and learning the content before taking a short assessment.
 We report the maximum and average learning duration by educational tool condition in Table \ref{tab:table1}.